senthilsnat/PythonDataVizTutorials/sample_data/readme.md

 - nbaallelo: A dataset containing historical ELO ratings for NBA teams, courtesy of 538, sourced from their GitHub repo (source: https://github.com/fivethirtyeight/data/tree/master/nba-elo)
 - pels_lineup_sample_201920: A sample of lineup data that shows the total scoring and possessions played by each 5 man lineup for the New Orleans Pelicans a little ways into the 2019-20 NBA Season (source: NBA Stats Lineup Data)
 - kc_house_data: a sample of house sale prices for King County (inlcudes Seattle), for homes sold between May 2014 and May 2015 (source: https://www.kaggle.com/harlfoxem/housesalesprediction/data)
+- scoring_sample_tm1 and scoring_sample_tm2: Datasets created from old NBA play-by-play data that took all the scoring contributions by players from two NBA teams and converted them into distributions of scoring between positions (Guards, Bigs, Forwards) for each game
+- censuses: Transformed datasets sourced from the US Govt Census website.
+These datasets show probabilities calculated using census methodology of recorded last names belonging to certain major ethnic classifications and the count of those names in the census.